A FAIRER FUTURE

 We are focusing our support on two ways in which culture and creativity can build a fairer future:

-• Creating a cultural workforce that is more reflective of UK society, by enabling more people to progress in their career in the arts who identify as D/deaf, disabled or neurodiverse, are from communities experiencing racial inequity, or who are economically disadvantaged.
+• Creating a cultural workforce that is more reflective of UK society, by enabling more people to progress in their career in the arts who identify as D/deaf, disabled or neurodivergent, are from communities experiencing racial inequity, or who are economically disadvantaged.

 • Supporting young people to build their own creative lives and to use arts and creativity to influence the world around them.